mmicoldham/mmic/README.md

 This is a Python-based HTML site that displays the prayer timetable for a local Masjid.
 It scrapes timetable data from another website and is intended to be displayed on the Masjid's TV screens.

-The project is created and maintained by Ukasa (https://github.com/mdukasa)
+The project is created and maintained by: (https://github.com/mdukasa)